Gabrielle Daleman

 Gabrielle Daleman (born January 13, 1998) is a Canadian figure skater.
-She is a 2018 Olympic gold medallist in the team event, the 2017 World bronze medallist, 2017 Four Continents silver medallist, 2014 CS Autumn Classic champion, and two-time Canadian national champion.
+She is a 2018 Olympic gold medalist in the team event, the 2017 World bronze medalist, 2017 Four Continents silver medalist, 2014 CS Autumn Classic champion, and two-time Canadian national champion (2015, 2018).
 She represented Canada at the 2014 Winter Olympics in Sochi and at the 2018 Winter Olympics in Pyeongchang.

 Early life and education

 Gabrielle Daleman was born January 13, 1998, in Toronto, Ontario, Canada, to Rhonda and Michael Daleman.
 She has a younger brother, Zack, who is also a competitive figure skater.
 In addition, she is of Ukrainian, German, Dutch, English, and Irish descent.

 Daleman previously attended Pickering College, where her father has also taught.

 She has attention deficit hyperactivity disorder and a learning disability affecting her ability to read and write.
 Daleman has also spoken about an eating disorder which she had from Grade 5 or 6 until after the 2014 Winter Olympics.